kirillkovalenko/nssm/README.txt

 started or you send it a stop signal.

-NSSM will pause an increasingly longer time between subsequent restart attempts if the service fails to start in a timely manner, up to a maximum of 60 seconds.
+NSSM will pause an increasingly longer time between subsequent restart attempts if the service fails to start in a timely manner, up to a maximum of four minutes.
 This is so it does not consume an excessive amount of CPU time trying to start a failed application over and over again.
-If you identify the cause of the failure and don't want to wait you can use the Windows service console to send a continue signal to NSSM and it will retry within a few seconds.
+If you identify the cause of the failure and don't want to wait you can use the Windows service console (where the service will be shown in Paused state) to send a continue signal to NSSM and it will retry within a few seconds.

 NSSM will look in the registry under HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters\AppExit for